lazamar/lazamar.github.io/_posts/2015-10-01-closures-private-variables-and-methods-in-javascript.md

 because unlike anything outside the function it has access to the balance variable, which only exists inside the function.
-Even though the function has returned already, because the returned object still references variables of the the function, these variables become long lived and will not be destroyed.
+Even though the function has returned already, because the returned object still references variables of the function, these variables become long lived and will not be destroyed.
 We can get the balance by executing `myBankAccount.getBalance()`.